GoogleChrome/developer.chrome.com/site/en/docs/extensions/mv3/service_workers/service-worker-lifecycle/index.md

 ## Idle and shutdown {: #idle-shutdown }

-Extension service workers are dormant unless an event fires.
-If the service worker has a handler for the fired event, it wakes up, executes it, then goes back to being idle.
-If the service worker is idle for at least 30 seconds it shuts down.
-You should design your service worker to be resilient against unexpected termination, since not all activity keeps the service worker alive.
-For example, this can interrupt a service worker [`fetch()`](https://developer.mozilla.org/docs/Web/API/fetch) call if the response takes more than 30 seconds to arrive.

-Any new events and calls to extension APIs reset the idle timer the moment they're fired.
-For example, when a service worker receives a [`chrome.bookmarks.onCreated`](/docs/extensions/reference/bookmarks/#event-onCreated) event, the 30 second timeout is reset.
-The same is true when calling an extension API such as [`chrome.storage.local.get()`](/docs/extensions/reference/storage/#property-local) which also resets the 30 second timeout.
-As with web service workers, extension service workers have no shutdown or deactivation events.

-Before Chrome 110, only running event handlers caused the idle time to reset.
-Any events that were queued, but for which a handler had not been called would not cause a reset.
-Also, extension service workers had a maximum lifetime of five minutes before Chrome shut them down.
-These behaviors caused service workers to shut down at unexpected times.
+Normally, Chrome terminates a service worker after one of the following conditions is met:

+-   After 30 seconds of inactivity.
+Receiving an event or calling an extension API resets this timer.
+-   When a single request, such as an event or API call, takes longer than 5 minutes to process.
+-   When a [fetch()](https://developer.mozilla.org/docs/Web/API/fetch) response takes more than 30 seconds to arrive.

+Events and calls to extension APIs reset these timers, and if the service worker has gone dormant, they will revive them.
+Nevertheless, you should design your service worker to be resilient against unexpected termination.

-Though Chrome 110 changed this you should not keep your service worker alive indefinitely, though you can.
+You should not keep your service worker alive indefinitely, though you can.
 (We don't consider this a good programming practice.)
 You should test your extensions to ensure that they're not doing this unintentionally.
 Though it's difficult to catch in a code review, we suggest you guard against it as best you can.

-For all of these reasons, you need to guard against unexpected termination of the service worker.

 ### Persist data rather than using global variables {: #persist-data }